Processor benchmark utility which is lightweight, easy to setup and able to detect issues, errors and bottlenecks for AMD and Intel CPUs.

-LinX is a freeware CPU benchmarking app that's been categorized by our editors under the benchmark software category and made available by Alexander Gusev for Windows.
+LinX is a freeware CPU benchmarking app and benchmarker developed by Alexander Gusev for Windows.
+It's light on system resources, powerful, user friendly and well-designed.

-The review for LinX has not been completed yet, but it was tested by an editor here on a PC and a list of features has been compiled; see below.
-We've also created some screenshots of the user interface to show the overall usage and features of this CPU benchmarking program.
+The download has been tested by an editor here on a PC and a list of features has been compiled; see below.
+We've also created some screenshots of LinX to illustrate the user interface and show the overall usage and features of this CPU benchmarking program.

 LinX is designed to be a simple interface for Intel Linpack Benchmark.
 It checks stability of the system and can detect hardware errors.
 The main point of Linpack is to solve systems of linear equations.
 It is designed as a benchmark to test the performance of a system in GFlops - billions of floating point operation per second.

 But it is also the most stressful CPU testing program to date and is a great tool to determine CPU stability.
 One and the same system of equations is solved repeatedly; if all results match each other - the CPU is stable, otherwise the instability is obvious, since the same sytem cannot produce different solutions.